 Meet Brie, the Businesswoman:

 This is just a mockup of what a customer persona might look like.
-I created this as an example for a merchant that might sell

 - Include any information that might be relevant about your customer:

 - Give them a name- something you can think about easily when you’re writing

 - Likes, hobbies, interests, values, etc

 - Demographic information: age, gender, location, revenue, family situation, etc